jainashish0712/react-enterprise-blueprint/README.md

-# Enterprise React Architecture Showcase
+# Enterprise React Blueprint Showcase

 A highly optimized, production-grade React application designed to demonstrate advanced frontend architecture, sophisticated state management, and rigorous performance tuning.

 While the underlying data models (Posts, Users) serve as placeholders, the **architectural patterns** implemented in this repository reflect the strict standards required for scaling massive enterprise applications to millions of users.